MapRock/TimeMolecules/docs/llm_prompts/readme.md

 From the material provided below (which may be a blog post, article, research paper, GitHub repo README, code file, notebook, PDF, or any other text-based content), generate an embeddable abstract using exactly this format:

 - Prompt: The single, canonical question (in natural, user-friendly language) that this material is primarily answering or solving.
 Phrase it as a clear, searchable question someone would actually ask.
+The phrasing should be how a user will ask about a concept-they probably wouldn't ask about implementation code.
 - Abstract: A concise, standalone 50-200 word explanation of the core concept or idea itself.
 Write it as if you are directly explaining the main thesis or invention to someone who has never seen the material.
 Do not describe the blog post, article, or author.
 Do not use phrases like “The post presents…”, “This article introduces…”, “The author shows…”, “The preview discusses…”, or any meta-reference to the document.
 Treat the material as the direct source of the idea and explain the idea itself in clear, professional, self-contained English suitable for a knowledge base or vector embedding.
 - Primary location of source material to analyze (for more information): [insert URL]

 Rules: